Greenstand/Tree_Species/doc/sdl_id.md

 little at first that might help you separate entities: you’ll see green, leaves and stems.
 But over time you will learn to recognize increasingly subtle differences, and will come to recognize species you have seen before.
-This document is intented to guide you efficiently through the learning process.
+This document is intended to guide you efficiently through the learning process.

 ## Characters